 In the case of SharePoint on-premises, the speed of your SharePoint sites depends on your local infrastructure but in the case of SharePoint Online, It depends on a global network of data centers that provides lower latency and high bandwidth.

-In the case of SharePoint on-premises, if your userbase increases then you need to put additional servers which will cost you additional hardware, software, or licensing required for SharePoint, but in SharePoint online, you can just take licenses for those additional users.
+In the case of SharePoint on-premises, if your userbase increases then you need to put in additional servers which will cost you additional hardware, software, or licensing required for SharePoint, but in SharePoint online, you can just take licenses for those additional users.

 One of the advantages that you will get in SharePoint on-premises is that you can run the SharePoint server-side code which is totally restricted in SharePoint Online.
 Also, as an organization, you can use your own active directory for authentication.

 The Next Go Hybrid Feature

 With all these problems Microsoft comes with a hybrid feature from SharePoint 2016.
 In those cases, some data will be on SharePoint on-premises and something will be on SharePoint online.

 In the case of the hybrid model, your data will be on SharePoint on-premises or within your organization but still, you can take benefits of Office 365 features.

 Cloud hybrid search offers users the ability to seamlessly discover relevant information across on-premises and Office 365 content.
 With the cloud hybrid search solution, you index all your crawled content, including on-premises content, in your search index in Office 365.

 When users query your search index in Office 365, they get unified search results from both on-premises and Office 365 cloud services with combined search relevancy ranking.